Xiaojing-Tan/MF2103-VT23-Project/README.md

 First, you should enable the WIZnet Ethernet Shield.
 It has its own microprocessor, buffer, and connectivity capacity.
 The SPI protocol will be used to connect the microcontroller to the shield.
 To do this, you should now enable the SPI3 peripheral, and slave-selector pin in STM32CubeMX.

 1. Select “Manage Run-Time Environment”.
-1. Under “Device → STM32Cube Framework (API) → STM32CubeMX”, select the Play button to start the STM32CubeMX application.
+1. Under “Device &rarr; STM32Cube Framework (API) &rarr; STM32CubeMX”, select the Play button to start the STM32CubeMX application.
 1. Select the “Pinout & Configuration” page
 1. In the Pinout view, set the pin functionality of PB6 to be GPIO_Output.
 1. Find System Core under Categories, then GPIO (General Purpose I/O)
     - In the middle window “NVIC Mode and Configuration”, open the tab GPIO
-        - PB6: GPIO Pull-up/Pull-down → Pull-up
+        - PB6: GPIO Pull-up/Pull-down &rarr; Pull-up
 1. Find Connectivity under Categories, then SPI3 (Serial Peripheral Interface)
     - In the Mode window
-        - Mode → Full-Duplex Master
+        - Mode &rarr; Full-Duplex Master
-        - Hardware NSS Signal → Disable
+        - Hardware NSS Signal &rarr; Disable
     - Under Configuration
-        - Data Size → 8 Bits
+        - Data Size &rarr; 8 Bits
 1. Under the pinout view, double check-that the following pins have appeared:
     - PC12: SPI3_MOSI
     - PC11: SPI3_MISO